If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 You take the time to clean your clothes — it’s time to start cleaning your shoes, too.
 Proactive cleaning is the best way to keep your best white sneakers white, whether they need a quick spray before you wear them out for the first time, or a good scrub after a particularly nasty rainstorm.
-Because, let’s be honest, if you don’t know how to clean white sneakers, you shouldn’t bother buying them in the first place.
+Because, let’s be honest, if you don’t know how to clean white shoes, you shouldn’t bother buying them in the first place.

 Nothing says “unpolished” more than a guy who’s rocking a cool T-shirt and perfectly cuffed jeans only to pair them with the dirtiest, nastiest sneakers.
 Leave the Grunge look in the 90s where it belongs.
 Not only will your white sneakers look dirty, but not giving them a regular cleaning also leaves them prone to bacteria and germs (not to mention some gnarly smells).
 Ultimately, we simply suggest you just learn how to keep your white sneakers clean instead.